-The MetaFlows Security System (MSS) uses patented intrusion detection technology (Dialog Based Correlation) that does not require any tuning or significant configuration, and yet consistently finds malware and data exfiltrations that are routinely missed by all other products deployed in the same network.
-The key is multi-session traffic analysis.
+MetaFlows’ advanced malware detection uses patented intrusion detection technology that does not require any tuning or significant configuration, and yet consistently finds malware and data breaches that are routinely missed by all other products deployed in the same network.
+The key is Multi-session traffic analysis.

-Multi-session traffic analysis (also called dialog-based correlation) automatically correlates IDS alerts involving a single internal asset with multiple external hosts over time.
+Multi-session traffic analysis (also called dialog-based correlation) was originally embedded in a revolutionary IDS tool called BotHunter.
+Since then, MetaFlows has significantly extended and improved such technology for commercial use.
+Simply put, it automatically connects the dots between security alerts involving a single internal host with multiple external hosts over time.

 MetaFlows uses Multi-Session Intrusion Detection Analysis.
-This advanced correlation technique gathers specific IDS alerts (also called dialog events) that form a typical behavior pattern for an infected host.
-Dialog events are fed directly into a separate correlation engine, where each host’s individual dialog production pattern is mapped and scored against an abstract Malware infection life cycle model.
+This advanced malware detection technique combines multiple security events (also called dialog events) that form a typical behavior pattern for an infected host.
+Dialog events from each internal host are mapped and scored against an abstract Malware infection life cycle model.

-When the dialog correlation algorithm shows that a host’s dialog patterns map sufficiently close to the life cycle, the host is declared infected, and an infection profile (a partial summary example is shown above) is generated to summarize all evidence about the infection.
+When the Multi-session analysis algorithm shows that a host’s dialog patterns map sufficiently close to the Malware life cycle, the host is declared infected, and an infection profile (a partial summary example is shown below) is generated to summarize all evidence about the infection.